desainis/cloud-bot/README.md

-# CBot - Slack Bot
+# Splink - Slack Bot

 This application helps manage your favorite compute resources all through chat.